 Then get on top and collect dry twigs, leaves from the gutter and drop them onto the ground.
 You can also use a gutter scoop or a garden trowel.
 Alternatively, you can use a handheld electric blower to blow off dry leaves and twigs.
 Some blowers come with attachments for this purpose.
 You may need to get down several times and move the ladder around the exterior of your house to complete the job.
-However, you will be rewarded for all your efforts with a clean, free flowing gutter.
+However, you will be rewarded for all your efforts with a clean, cheap flowing gutter.

 5. Clear Down Pipe Blockage

 Your gutter may well up and water may spill over the sides if your down pipe is blocked with leaves and debris.
 The best way is to work from the bottom of the down pipe by using water pressure to unblock it.